 Ultimately, I learned that when I stopped expressing myself creativity and stopped with self-care it got really dark and I got really sick.

-But I’m a seeker, and not willing to accept unhappiness as fate.
+But I’m a seeker, and not willing to accept darkness as fate.
 I’d already done a lot of healing and knew there was much more to do.
 The journey was long, but what an education!

 Life will always bring challenges, we never “arrive”, but with growth we become more equipped to face those challenges.
 My road hasn’t been easy, but it has been amazing.
 I wouldn’t change what I’ve been through because it has given me a wealth of knowledge, and material to draw from creatively.